kubra-Islami/task-manager/README.md

-# 📌 Task Manager Dashboard
+# 📌 Task Management

-A simple and efficient **Task Manager Dashboard** built with **React, TypeScript, Zustand, and css**.
+A simple and efficient **Task Manager Dashboard** built with **React, JavaScript, Zustand, and css**.
 This application allows users to **add, update, and delete tasks** while maintaining a smooth user experience.

 ## 🚀 Features